 I own the previous generation of this camera, the Fujifilm X-T2.
 One day I plan to upgrade, but one great thing about Fujifilm is that the gear is so durable that you can usually re-sell your old gear whenever you want to get something new.
 So while I’m happy with my current camera, I could afford to upgrade anytime!

 Buy if: You have a slightly bigger budget and are willing to invest in a camera that will keep you happy for years.

-Don’t buy if: You don’t care about weather resistence or performance and would want to save a few hundred dollars and buy an older model.
+Don’t buy if: You DON’T care about weather resistence or performance and would want to save a few hundred dollars and buy an older model.